1887

 Emile Zola has certainly appreciated the depth of Cézanne's theories and his difficulties in sharing them.
 In his novel L'Oeuvre published in 1886, he stages a misunderstood painter whose idealistic passion leads to failure.
 A later letter from Cézanne to Zola, recently found, contradicts the legend of their breakup.
 Cézanne was obviously too soaked in his research to be indignant at the concern of his college friend.

-On February 27 in London, Christie's sells as lot 6 a still life of fruit, oil on canvas 38 x 46 cm painted in the mid 1880s.
+On February 27, 2019, Christie's sold for £ 21M as lot 6 a still life of fruit, oil on canvas 38 x 46 cm painted in the mid 1880s.
 Please watch the video shared by the auction house.

 The theme is modest and the composition is minimalist.
 On a rustic table without any ornament in a slightly plunging perspective, a plate contains five peaches and a pear.
 Another pear is placed to the right of the plate.
 The subtle variety of fruit color is not however the main subject of this experiment.